freeCodeCamp/publish/docs/README.md

 - (If you want to access endpoints that uses API token) In Settings > API Tokens, generate API tokens

 ### publish-frontend (Next.js)

-The following commands build and run the app in production mode.

 To build the docker image:
 ```